Automotive industry in the United States: Production

+Prior to the mass production of the Ford Model T, there was a battle for dominance between gasoline-powered cars and steam and electric-powered cars.
+The Stanley Motor Carriage Company, for example, sold more of its steam-powered cars in 1898 and 1899 than any other U.S. auto manufacturer.
+By 1924, steam cars had fallen out of favor as internal combustion engines became more fuel-efficient and steam cars were slower and more expensive.
+Electric-powered automobiles such as those made by the Detroit Electric Car Company, were popular due to making little noise, not producing any noxious fumes, and not requiring the use of a dangerous hand crank.
+Similar to steam cars, the dawn of electric ignition and the superior range of the internal combustion engine prove to be the electric car's demise as well.

 Originally purchased by wealthy individuals, by 1916 cars began selling at $875.
 Soon, the market widened with the mechanical betterment of the cars, the reduction in prices, as well as the introduction of installment sales and payment plans.
 During the period from 1917 to 1926, the annual rate of increase in sales was considerably less than from 1903 to 1916.
 In the years 1918, 1919, 1921, and 1924 there were absolute declines in automotive production.
 The automotive industry caused a massive shift in the industrial revolution because it accelerated growth by a rate never before seen in the U.S. economy.
 The combined efforts of innovation and industrialization allowed the automotive industry to take off during this period and it proved to be the backbone of United States manufacturing during the 20th century.